center-for-threat-informed-defense/attack-workbench-frontend/README.md

 The manual install instructions in each repository describe how each component to be deployed to a separate machine or with customized settings.

 ### Installing using Docker
-Please refer to our [Docker install instructions](docs/docker-compose.md) for information on installing and deploying the the full application using Docker.
+Please refer to our [Docker install instructions](docs/docker-compose.md) for information on installing and deploying the full application using Docker.
 The docker setup is the easiest way to deploy the application.

 ### Manual Installation